90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: False

-93. What term is used to describe the act of ending a relationship before Valentine’s Day to avoid buying gifts?
+93. Question: What term is used to describe the act of ending a relationship before Valentine’s Day to avoid buying gifts?

 Answer: The “pre-Valentine’s Day breakup”

-94. In the digital age, what does the acronym “DM” stand for in the context of expressing romantic interest?
+94. Question: In the digital age, what does the acronym “DM” stand for in the context of expressing romantic interest?

 Answer: Direct Message